 Location: Purdue University campus, West Lafayette, Indiana

-Invitees: Speakers and panelists, interested faculty and students from Purdue and other universities, and interested corporate personnel (participation will be restricted to about 100)
+Invitees: Keynote speakers, paper and poster presenters, panelists, interested faculty and students from Purdue and other universities, interested industry personnel, and other interested individuals.

-Recognition and Branding: The sponsor will be recognized in announcements, press releases, and program descriptions; this will be an excellent forum for the sponsoring organization, as well as other participants, to stay current in the rapidly evolving field of data analytics and big data.
+Recognition and Branding: The sponsor will be recognized in announcements, press releases, program descriptions, and possibly even in naming the conference (e.g., Purdue or Krannert Data Science Conference Sponsored by Sponsor Name).
+This will be an excellent forum for the sponsoring organization, as well as other participants, to stay current in the rapidly evolving field of data analytics and big data.